saihaj/ShabadOSdocs/content/community/index.md

 ## Feedback

-- Ask questions and get help in our community chat via [Slack][chat-url]
+- Ask questions and get help in our community chat via [Slack](http://chat.shabados.com)
 - Follow [@shabad_os on Instagram](https://www.instagram.com/shabad_os/) and [@shabad_os on Twitter](https://www.twitter.com/shabad_os/) and let us know what you think!

 ## Code of Conduct